-Jason Rezaian seeks restitution from Iran for imprisonment
+Post reporter seeks restitution from Iran for imprisonment

 - AP FACT CHECK: Trump claims innocence in probe; wall myths WATCH

+Rezaian now lives in Washington and writes for The Post’s Global Opinions section.
+He said he still suffers lingering psychological trauma and anxiety.

+“I’m doing a little better now than at the time of my release, but I’m still not the person I was when I was taken captive,” he said.

 The Iranian government has never responded publicly to Rezaian’s lawsuit.
+At Tuesday’s evidentiary hearing, several lawyers for Rezaiansat at one courtroom table while the other counsel table sat empty.